-The consolidated financial statements and financial statement schedules as of December 31, 2007 and 2006 and for each of the three years in the period ended December 31, 2007 and management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2007 incorporated by reference in this Registration Statement have been so incorporated in reliance on the reports of Odenberg, Ullakko, Muransihi & Co.
-LLP, an independent registered public accounting firm, incorporated herein by reference, given on the authority of said firm as experts in auditing and accounting.
+The consolidated financial statements and schedules of VIVUS, Inc. and subsidiaries as of December 31, 2005 and for the one-year period ended December 31, 2005 have been incorporated by reference herein in reliance upon the reports of Odenberg, Ullakko, Muranishi & Co.
+LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.